North India and Himalayan Foothills: Comprehensive Birding, Tigers, the Taj Mahal and More

 Tiger, Leopard, Asian Elephant, Nilgai, Chinkara, Wild Boar, Goral, Yellow-throated Marten, Ganges River Dolphin

 Semi-desert, acacia scrub, temperate forest, rhododendron, grassy mountain slopes, vast man-made wetlands, lakes, rivers and mountain streams.

 Scenic hills with spectacular views of the Great Himalayas on clear days, birding in vast protected areas, birding from open jeeps inside two tiger reserves, birding by boat on the calm and still Chambal River,

-a glimpse of India’s Mughal splendour with a brief visit to the Taj Mahal at Agra, comfortable accommodation and excellent north Indian cuisine.
+a glimpse of India’s Mughal splendor with a brief visit to the Taj Mahal at Agra, comfortable accommodation, and excellent north Indian cuisine.